deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 Before comparing the simulation to the experimental spectrum, we need to add some line broadening to the simulation in the form of a Gaussian lineshape convolution.
 Additionally, the simulation needs to be scaled in intensity to match that of the experimental spectrum.
-These two operations are performed using the SignalProcessor object as created in the code below.
+These two operations are performed using the SignalProcessor object created in the code below.
 The final spectrum, intended to model the experimental spectrum, is plotted after the SignalProcessor object has operated on the simulated spectrum.

 .. plot::